-Speaking generally, only class 3 medical devices require clinical trials and post market reporting, similar to the way new drugs are approved.
-There are class 2 devices that require post-market surveillance but they do not have the pre-market human trials requirement of class 3.
+Speaking very generally, class 3 medical devices require clinical trials and post market reporting, similar to the way new drugs are approved.
+Most class 2 devices do not require post-market surveillance and do not have the pre-market human trials requirement of class 3.

-Class 1 devices are for the most part exempt from quality systems regulations but still need to be manufactured according to current Good Manufacturing Practice (cGMP) and the manufacturer must list and register all devices manufactured in the USA or in foreign countries.
+Class 1 devices are considered low risk, yet need to be manufactured according to cGMP;.
+The manufacturer must list and register all devices manufactured in the USA or in foreign countries.
 Manufacturers and initial importers/distributors also must keep a complaint system for class 1 devices.

 Tips and Hints for a positive medical device commercialization path: